 Time frame to apply?

-Must be returned by March 15th.
+Must be post marked by March 15th.

 Are awards limited to certain schools?